A product demo should be a valuable tool for getting new customers signed-up to your SaaS product.

-Instead of talking about ‘multi-party logins’ and ‘in-app messaging’, you need to paint a picture of your prospect blasting through their next collaborative project in record time, high fiving their colleagues and clocking-out for a cold beer.
+Instead of talking about ‘multi-party logins’ and ‘in-app messaging’, you need to paint a picture of your prospect blasting through their next collaborative project in record time, impressing their boss and clocking-out.

 2) You Don’t Show What Prospects Want to See

-Your demos need to be tailored to the needs of your audience, and designed to showcase the benefits that most directly relate to their passions, problems and pain points.
+Your demos need to be tailored to the needs of individual prospects, and designed to showcase the benefits that most directly relate to their passions, problems and pain points.
 The easiest way to do that is with a buyer persona – allowing you to group your prospects together based on the shared factors that drive their buying process.

 3) Your Demo is Too Long

-For most SaaS products, 15-minutes should provide ample time to communicate the key benefits of your product.
-Short, concise demos will prevent the speaker from losing momentum, and the prospect from losing interest – and it’ll be easier to focus the discussion around the unique value proposition of your product.
+For some SaaS products, as little as 15-minutes provides ample time to communicate the key benefits.
+Short, concise demos will prevent the speaker from losing momentum, and the prospect from losing interest – making it easier to focus the discussion around the unique value proposition of your product.

-If you’re struggling to condense your demo down to a more palatable length, chances are you need to go back to basics.
+If you’re struggling to condense your demo down, chances are you need to go back to basics.
 Think about who you’re presenting to, and the reasons they need your product, and focus your demo on a handful of key benefits.

 4) Your Demo is Too Complicated

-Keep your demo as simple as possible, and try out one of the many cloud-based services available (we use GoToMeeting).
+Keep your demo as simple as possible, and try out one of the many cloud-based services available (we use Zoom).

 5) You Use Overly-Technical (or Overly-Simplistic) Language